sebastian-fuglesang/Komsys/app/README.md

 # TTM4115 Semester Project
-### NBThis folder contains the application aside from what is hosted at Heroku.
+### NB: This folder contains the application aside from what is hosted at Heroku.

 ## Dependencies
 ### Motion detection